-Satoimo no Nikorogashi is a perfect choice for those interested in trying a traditional Japanese simmered dish.
-You can enjoy the unique creamy texture of Japanese taro along with a sweet and savory simmering sauce.
-Experience the natural flavor of taro combined with the essence of Japan.
+Satoimo no Nikorogashi is a great choice if you want to experience a traditional Japanese simmered dish made with taro.
+You can enjoy the taro's creamy texture along with a sweet and savory sauce.
+Discover the natural flavor of taro combined with the essence of Japan.

 Jump to: